 Definition

-Delamination is the separation of the bonded layers inside a printed circuit board, either between copper and laminate or between the epoxy resin and the glass-fiber weave that reinforces it.
-It can appear as visible blisters or measling on the board surface, or remain hidden internally as a debonded resin-glass interface.
-Once layers separate, the mechanical integrity and the insulation properties of the board are compromised.
+PCB delamination is the separation of the bonded layers inside a printed circuit board, either between copper foil and laminate or between the epoxy resin and the woven glass fiber that reinforces it.
+It can appear as visible blisters, whitish "measling" spots, or raised areas on the board surface, or it can remain completely hidden as an internal debonded interface between resin and glass.
+A circuit board is a laminated composite, and like any laminate, plywood, skis, aircraft panels, its strength and its insulation both depend on the plies staying bonded.
+Once layers separate, the board's mechanical integrity and its electrical insulation are compromised at the same time.

 Causes